An Anti-Trump Consumer Strategist Says You Should Boycott These Businesses That Associate With The Trumps

 A consumer strategist who is leading a boycott of businesses with ties to Donald Trump or to the Trump family has updated the list of retailers she wants you to boycott, Business Insider is reporting.

-Shannon Coulter started the started the #GrabYourWallet movement in 2016, before Trump was even elected, as a way of allowing consumers to vote with their wallets, so to speak, and avoid giving their money, even indirectly, to Trump or his family.
+Shannon Coulter started the started the hashtag “GrabYourWallet” movement in 2016, before Trump was even elected, as a way of allowing consumers to vote with their wallets, so to speak, and avoid giving their money, even indirectly, to Trump or his family.

 Since then, her list has been updated a few times, for a few reasons.
 Some have severed their ties to the Trump family, although whether or not that’s a result of a boycott, or a threat of a boycott, is a matter of dispute.
 Others have begun doing business with the family and have been added to the list.